massimiliano96-university-projects/ALS_Bayesian_Analysis/Data Preprocessing/readme.md

 ## Filling Method

 For what concern fixed covariates, we use some tecniques to fill the NA, for example fill with the median.
-For longitudinal covariates we use the package MICE (Multivariate Imputation by Chained Equations) with n=5 imputation.
+For longitudinal covariates we use the package MICE (Multivariate Imputation by Chained Equations) with m=10 imputations.

 The dataset resulting from this preprocessing is "alsfrs_riempito.csv"